rd--/hmt/md/gl.md

 # gl

-`obj-gr` loads a graph (a set of vertices and a set of edges) from one or more `OBJ` files and displays it.
+`obj-gr` loads a graph (a set of vertices and a set of edges) from one or more `OBJ` of `OFF` files and displays it.

-If `--chain` is set input files that are vertex lists only will be loaded as chains (ie. lines will be drawn between each successive vertex).
+If `--chain` is set input OBJ files that are vertex lists only will be loaded as chains (ie. lines will be drawn between each successive vertex).